Tracii Guns

-Tracy Richard Irving Ulrich (born January 20, 1966), known professionally as Tracii Guns, is an American guitarist best known as the co-founder of glam metal group L.A.
-Guns, as well as the supergroups named Brides of Destruction and Contraband.
-He was also a founding member of Guns N' Roses, but left shortly afterwards and was replaced by guitarist Slash.
+Tracy Irving Richard Ulrich (born January 20, 1966), known professionally as Tracii Guns, is an American guitarist best known as the co-founder of glam metal group L.A.
+Guns, as well as the supergroups Brides of Destruction and Contraband.
+He was also a founding member of Guns N' Roses.
+However, he left shortly afterwards; he was replaced by guitarist Slash.

 Early life

 Ulrich's uncle Ron taught him how to play guitar at a young age.

 Ulrich attended Fairfax High in Los Angeles.
 While there, he met future L.A.
 Guns members Robert Gardner and Michael Jagosz.
 The three formed a band called Pyrrhus with bassist Dani Tull.
 Ulrich (now going by Tracii Guns), Gardner, and Jagosz recruited Danish bassist Ole Beich for their new band in 1983, officially starting L.A.
 Guns after leaving Guns 'N Roses.

 Ulrich cites Johnny Thunders, Randy Rhoads, Eddie Van Halen, Mick Jagger, Michael Schenker, Tony Iommi, and Jimmy Page as his influences.